Grand Theft Auto V

 Now here was a real surprise; sure Master Chief and the Xbox brand have their fortunes intertwined to a vivid degree, but after Halo 4 dropped last year we thought it'd be a while before we saw ol' shell-head again.
 Early footage sees Chief ambling through a gorgeous desert vista dressed in rags before coming face to face with a giant robot.
 What does this tell us?
 Well that Master Chief is back and he'll be fighting giant robots, which is more than enough to be getting on with.

-It may have had a brief-as-hell CG trailer, but worth a mention purely because we're a bit obsessed with Mel Gibson's titular character.
+There may be limited gameplay footage, but it's worth a mention purely because we're a bit obsessed with Mel Gibson's titular character.
 Here we see him seemingly sparing a man's life before running him over with the Road Warrior.
 The dusty setting and film history to draw from bode well, as does the stinking great gun on the front of your ride.

 Billed as the next evolutionary step in the open-world arcade racer, The Crew is basically Need For Speed: Most Wanted built to the size of World Of Warcraft.
 Players are let loose in a 5,000-sq-km map of the USA filled with huge cities, rural back-roads, mountain passes, arid deserts and woodland lanes.
 They can team up with mates and strangers on the fly, but essentially the draw here is to win races, rack up XP and unlock the game's myriad automobile delights.
 This is a game that turns the USA into one giant racing circuit and its ambition is, quite frankly, astounding.